Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

-To optimize segmentation, we minimized a composite loss function that leverages the sensitivity of Dice Loss to small regions \citep{Fidon2017, MilletariVNet} and the strict false-positive penalties of Jaccard Loss.
-The probabilistic formulations are detailed in Supplementary Section \ref{sec:S4_2}.
+To optimize segmentation, we minimized a combined loss that pairs the sensitivity of Dice loss to small regions\citep{Fidon2017, MilletariVNet} with the stricter false-positive penalty of Jaccard loss.
+Let $y_{i,j}$ and $p_{i,j}$ denote the ground-truth label and predicted probability for pixel $i$ in channel $j$, with the summations taken over all $N$ pixels and $C$ vertebral channels and $\epsilon$ a smoothing constant.
+The Dice loss is

-For model assessment, we evaluated spatial overlap using IoU and DSC, and boundary accuracy using the 95th percentile Hausdorff Distance (HD95) \citep{Taha2015}.
-HD95 is in general preferred over standard Hausdorff distance as it excludes outliers for robust clinical relevance.
-To unify model ranking based on all three metrics, we utilized a normalized composite score: